sdalal1/shaildalal.github.io/_pages/about.md

 ---
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include video.html path="assets/video/pexels-engin-akyurt-6069112-960x540-30fps.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true %}
+        {% include figure.html path="assets/img/doggo_me.png" title="S image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

 Hi, I am Shail Dalal,

 I am a Masters of Robotics student at Northwestern University.

-I received my Bachelors in Mechanical Engineering degree from the University of Maryland.
-My studies and

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I hold a Bachelor's in Mechanical Engineering from the University of Maryland, where my focus on human-robot interactions and sensor fusion began.
+During my studies, I designed a specialized thermo-cycler for a USB-size PCR testing apparatus.
+Professionally, I've worked as both a design engineer in security systems and an automation software engineer at Texas Instruments, gaining valuable experience in enhancing existing systems.
+My passion lies in robotics, aiming to innovate and automate established technologies, pushing the boundaries of automation and robotics.

+Ohh and I love dogs!!